 You can also set this configuration option to a specific identity.

-Members of the administrative group will always be able to see all entries, and will also have access to the administrative functions of the site (such as being able to see the user log).
+Members of the administrative group will always be able to see all entries (including ones which would normally only be visible to logged-out users), and will also have access to the administrative functions of the site (such as being able to see the user log).

 See the Auth: header.